klikaba/cms9/README.md

 * Supported ORM ActiveRecord
 * [Dragonfly](https://github.com/markevans/dragonfly) for handling images and other attachments
 * [Ckeditor](https://github.com/galetahub/ckeditor) as default WYSIWYG text editor
+* Bootstrap 3+ with PaperDashboard template
+  * Can be used or extended for wider usage

 ## Getting Started